vox-arys/voxarybot/README.md

 the bot requires minimal setup, without that it won´t work.
 1. Make a new twitch account, called anything that signifies it as a bot, for example "VoxaryBot". this step is not really necessary, but very much recommended.
 2. log in to twitchtokengenerator.com with the bot account, and generate a oauth token.
-3. open the script and, under Config, replace:
+3. download and open the bot.py script and, under Config, replace:
 	- your_bot_account_name_here with your bot´s account name
 	- your_channel_here with your twitch username, so the bot knows which chat to connect to
 	- your_bot_oauth_token_here with your bot´s oauth token from twitchtokengenerator. make sure to keep the oauth: part, otherwise it won´t work